SIKA News

 First half of the '06 season is in the book May 30, 2006

 This past weekend we completed the spring season with races 5 and 6.
 It's hard to believe, given the weather forecasts, that we made it by dodging all the spring showers.
 Good battles are developing in most of our classes that will play themselves out this fall.
 Angelea has laid down a bunch of wins for a comfortable head start in Junior 1.
 Ahh but there's a challenge brewing between Bennett and CJ for second.
 Stay tuned for the outcome on this one.
 In Junior 2 Paul is carrying a major lead into the second half.
-What he needs now is some more challengers to test him to the finnish.
+What he needs now is some more challengers to test him to the finish.
 Following encouraging performances at the BC Championship in Quesnel, Kyle and Hunter are now running neck and neck in Junior TAG.
 Look for more excitement here to come.

 The "Okanagan Trailer Park Boys" (Senior 4 cycle) are led by Rob who came out dealing a series of aces to build a good cushion.
 John came back with a pair of aces of his own this weekend and hopes to close the gap by year end.
 Rob says "look out, I'm coming back with a vengeance".
 Or is that "with Vegas"?
 Meanwhile the other Trailer Park Boys are planning an uprising of their own.
 World Formula is a real race for the top spot of the podium.
 Frankie, Graeme and Jon all have their eye on it and it's within all of their grasps.
 Coming off a standout performance at the BC Championships Frankie says his secret is the cast off tires he gets from the Senior TAG boys.
 He says "those guys just don't know how to use up a set of tires like us Pietramalas can".
 World Formula Heavy has the Maytag Repairman, Steve, looking for more competition.
 In the meantime he's dicing with the Trailer Park Boys and making headway.

 Senior TAG has lots of good battles going all through the pack.
 Then there's the side bets for the MAX and ROK drivers to consider too.
 It's a statistician's heyday.
-Steve is working hard to maintain the lead he's built on consistency, while Dean, following a solid performance in Quesnel, is racing with renewed vigour toward the front with a pair of wins in his pocket from this weekend.
+Steve is working hard to maintain the lead he's built on consistency, while Dean, following a solid performance in Quesnel, is racing with renewed vigor toward the front with a pair of wins in his pocket from this weekend.
 The points are close all down the field and there's a bunch of drivers that can come to the surface at any time.
 So keep an eye on Cole, Colin, Dan, Chris, Kris and Court as they move forward.
 Jamie moved up to this group this weekend and looked promising before he had his unfortunate setback.
 We expect him back up to speed for the second half in August.
 The Gear Grabbers (ICC) looks like a slam dunk for Augie, but Graeme is working hard to keep him in sight.
 Reliability and gas in the tank are issues here.

 On another note, we set a new record for the track tear down time in just under 2 hours, as the tires were all moved to storage by 5:00pm.
 Credit goes to all who helped and our two Nor-Val Bobcats with the long forks.
 Now if we can just get the tires pulled together in groups of 4 bundles we can save even more time and cut the damage percentage to the bundles.